mozilla/www.ccadb.org/rootstores/how.md

 If there are any questions about your application, we will get back to you.
-Otherwise, once we have received this information, the CCADB Steering Committee will make a determination on whether your organization can be included as a Root Store Member and communicate its determination to you, along with information about how to complete your membership and begin participation.
+Otherwise, once we have received this information, the CCADB Steering Committee will make a determination on whether your organization can be included as a Root Store Operator and communicate its determination to you, along with information about how to complete your membership and begin participation.